-The New York State Police Crime Laboratory System provides its customers forensic analysis and related support activities in the following American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ANAB-ASCLD/LAB) recognized forensic disciplines and categories of testing, including:
+The New York State Police Crime Laboratory System provides its customers forensic analysis and related support activities in the following ANSI National Accreditation Board (ANAB) recognized forensic disciplines:

 Note: When requested by our customers, we will accept evidence for transfer to the New York State Police Computer Crimes Unit, Forensic Media Services and/or Troop Forensic Identification Units.
-Be advised, these units are not part of the CLS, and as such, do not fall within the CLS's ANAB-ASCLD/LAB Scope of Accreditation.
+Be advised, these units are not part of the Crime Laboratory System, and as such, do not fall within the Crime Laboratory System's ANAB Scope of Accreditation.

 The Evidence Receiving section will return all completed cases to local agencies for proper retention and final disposition.